php-soft/laravel-shopping-cart/README.md

 $ php artisan shoppingcart:migrate
 ```

-It will generate the `<timestamp>_shoppingcart_setup_tables.php` migration.
+It will generate the migration files.
 You may now run it with the artisan migrate command:

 ```sh
 $ php artisan migrate